 - On a daily basis, figure out what type of goal works best for you: writing for a fixed amount of time, reaching a certain word count, or finishing a user story.

-- Finish up individual user stories or chapters, even if it means that details will be added later.
+- Finalize individual user stories or chapters, even if it means that details will still have to be added later.

 - Commit to deliver completed chapters/sections in regular time intervals.
 An editor can help.